-Smart home accessories like thermostats and lighting make a lot of promises.
-Money and energy savings are at the top of the list.
+Smart home accessories like thermostats and lighting make many promises, with money and energy savings at the top of the list.
 Which devices measure up to the cost-savings expectations?
 If frugality is your priority, which limitations should you be aware of?
-Let’s take a look at which smart home devices can save money and how you can optimize energy savings with each one.
+Let’s take a look at which smart home devices can save money and how you can optimize energy savings with each.

-In home electronics, the term “energy vampire” refers to appliances that suck power anytime they’re plugged in, even when you’re not actively using them.
-The worst culprits are smartphone and laptop chargers and devices with active standby modes, like TVs.
+In the home electronics industry, the term “energy vampire” refers to appliances that suck power anytime they’re plugged in, even when you’re not actively using them.
+The worst culprits are smartphone and laptop chargers and devices with active-standby modes, like TVs.
 You can avoid this phantom energy drain by unplugging each device, but that can be a hassle.
-If you use a smart outlet or power strip instead, it automatically detects and cuts off power to devices not in use or in standby mode.
+If you use a smart outlet or power strip instead, it automatically detects and cuts off power to devices in standby mode or not in use.

-When you shop for smart power strips, know there is a big variety.
+When you shop for smart power strips, know there is a wide variety.
 Some have different color-coded outlets that include designated spaces for appliances that always need to stay on.
-Others just have built in charging ports and normal electric sockets, which means your plugged-in appliances work normally but at least the charging ports don’t draw phantom power.
+Others just have built-in charging ports and regular electric sockets, which means your plugged-in appliances work normally, but the charging ports don’t draw phantom power.
 There are also options with motion detection and voice control via Alexa or Google Home.

 The bottom line?
-According to a report from the American Council for An Energy-Efficient Economy (ACEEE), the plug load (total energy expenditure) of miscellaneous non-essential appliances accounts for approximately 20-percent of the energy use in an average American home.
-By switching to smart plugs and outlets, this plug load can be reduced by as much as 50 percent.
+According to a report from the American Council for An Energy-Efficient Economy, the plug load (total energy expenditure) of miscellaneous non-essential appliances accounts for approximately 20% of the energy use in an average American home.
+By switching to smart plugs and outlets, this plug load can be reduced by as much as 50%.

 We like: For built-in sprinklers and pipes, we like Rachio for its level of customization and recently improved response to ambient weather.
 The Orbit B-hyve Hose Faucet is a good alternative if you’re just trying to upgrade a standard garden hose.

-No doubt about it, lawns take a lot of energy, water and time to maintain, especially in arid or highly variable climates.
+There is no doubt about it: lawns take a lot of energy, water and time to maintain, especially in arid or highly variable climates.
 Save the planet and your water bill by running your sprinklers only when you need to.
 With a highly customizable and programmable sprinkler control system, you’ll conserve water by making accommodations for soil moisture, weather and the varying needs of different types of plants in your yard.

-If you don’t have a plumbed water supply to your yard, you can also add a smart faucet extension to give you more convenience and control over when a sprinkler attached to a garden hose.
-The Orbit B-hyve Hose Faucet, for example, doesn’t have as many customization options as smart controllers for built-in systems, but it does take weather into account and lets you control the garden hose with Alexa commands.
+If you don’t have a plumbed water supply to your yard, you can also add a smart faucet extension to give you more convenience and control when a sprinkler is attached to a garden hose.
+The Orbit B-hyve Hose Faucet, for example, doesn’t have as many customization options as smart controllers for built-in systems.
+However, it does take weather into account and lets you control the garden hose with Alexa commands.

-“Smart thermostats can help you reduce your heating and cooling costs from 10 to 25 percent just by providing you with more precise control of your house’s inside temperature,” advises Matthias Alleckna, a professional energy analyst with EnergyRates.ca.
+“Smart thermostats can help you reduce your heating and cooling costs from 10%-25% by providing you with more precise control of your house’s inside temperature,” advises Matthias Alleckna, a professional energy analyst with EnergyRates.ca.
 These devices learn your habits and stop you from needlessly heating or cooling unused spaces.
 Since climate control makes up a significant portion of a home’s total energy bills, better control could mean significant savings, he says.

 But you should also understand that smart thermostats can’t actually decrease the amount of energy it takes to heat or cool your home.
-The amount of energy that the system expends will depend on your habits, temperature settings, the size of your house, the type of HVAC system you have and other factors.
-To save the most money, combine your smart thermostat with climate controlling efforts like better insulation, checking the seals on windows and doors and dressing in warmer clothing in the winter.
+The amount of energy that the system expends will depend on your habits, temperature settings, the size of your house, the type of HVAC system you have, and other factors.
+To save the most money, combine your smart thermostat with climate-controlling efforts.

-Mitchell Klein, Executive Director of the Z-Wave Alliance, is a 30-year consumer technology expert that heads up one of the biggest intercompany organizations in the smart home industry.
+Mitchell Klein, executive director of the Z-Wave Alliance, is a 30-year consumer technology expert affiliated with one of the largest intercompany organizations in the smart home industry.
 His pick for smart energy savings?
 Lighting.
-The best smart lighting products save money in two ways: one, by helping you program a lighting system that automatically turns off when you’re not using it.
-Two, many LED smart bulbs are more energy efficient than their older counterparts, which means you get the same amount of light for less energy expenditure.
+The best smart lighting products save money in two ways: First, they can help you program a lighting system that automatically turns off when you’re not using it.
+Second, many LED smart bulbs are more energy-efficient than their older counterparts, which means you get the same amount of light for less energy expenditure.

 As Klein points out, “many smart lighting devices like outlets or switches now also offer energy monitoring as a standard feature.
 Users can access their energy consumption via an app on their phone and see exactly what they’re using, rather than relying on the assumption that their lighting or other electronics are using a certain amount of energy,” he told Safety.com.
 “Many insurance providers are now realizing that providing incentives for installing smart home devices is compelling for attracting customers and are moving to programs and education around the benefits of smart home.
 I think we’ll continue to see these programs expand and mature to become an industry-wide standard.”

-If you make the upgrade to smart lights, you might be able to increase your use of lighting as a burglar deterrent without driving up your bill too much.
-For many, the benefits justify the energy expenditure, because a few extra lights on represent a cost-effective security measure.
+If you upgrade to smart lights, you might be able to increase your use of lighting as a burglar deterrent without driving up your bill too much.
+For many, the benefits justify the energy expenditure because a few extra lights on is a cost-effective security measure.
 If they prevent just one theft, they’re worth it.

 Curtains, blinds and other light blockers might not be the first thing you picture when you think of a smart home, but smart window treatments have a lot to offer.
-For one, a good system is a pleasure to use, since you can open and close hard to reach curtains or blinds with just a button or a voice command.
-Since you can also program your system to automatically respond to the environment, they also offer savings on temperature control and lighting.
-The ACEEE estimates than a smart window covering strategy can yield savings of 11–20 percent in space heating and cooling and approximately 3-percent in lighting.
+For one, a good system is a pleasure to use since you can open and close hard-to-reach curtains or blinds with just a button or voice command.
+They also offer savings on temperature control and lighting since you can program your system to respond to the environment automatically.
+The ACEEE estimates that a smart window covering strategy can yield savings of 11%-20% in space heating and cooling and approximately 3% in lighting.